LinnierGames/My-Simple-App/README.md

 - depdancy injection
 - testable code

+### You a student?

+- This is a way you can take the things you know and practice refactoring an existing code base
+- Get feedback from folks in industry on your PRs

+### You got a job?

-The sole purpose of sharing what you know is to provide different approaches to solve common challenges like:
+Share with students what you've learned in industry, provide different approaches to solve common challenges

+### What else could you change

 - designing the network layer
 - designing the persistence layer
 - using protocols to hide implementation
 - update the UI when data models change
 - how to layout the UI (use xib, storyboards, or only code)

+# The Projects

+Each project is in its own branch (master is an empty xcode project)

 For each project:
 - use only first-party tools